gegelati/gegelati-tutorial/docs/index.md

         4      168
 ```

-The generated log contain a table that can be exported in the CSV format by giving a file path to the `LABasicLogger` constructor.
+The generated logs contain a table that can be exported in the CSV format by giving a file path to the `LABasicLogger` constructor.
 This table contains the following columns:
 * _Gen_: Number of generation since the start of the training process.
 * _NbVert_: Number of vertices (teams + actions) in the TPG before the fitness of the roots is evaluated.